 ACC&D was founded in 2000 by Drs.
 Henry Baker, Stephen Boyle and Brenda Griffin as a program of Auburn University.
 During a strategic retreat in 2005, ACC&D created a plan for vastly increased impact.
 Subsequently, ACC&D hired its first staff members, expanded its Board of Directors, and incorporated as a nonprofit, tax-exempt organization in 2006.
 A Scientific Advisory Board was added in 2008.
-Since it was founded, ACC&D has held four international symposia to facilitate networking and information sharing in the field.
+Since it was founded, ACC&D has held five international symposia to facilitate networking and information sharing in the field.

 To expedite the successful introduction of methods to non-surgically sterilize dogs and cats and to support the distribution and promotion of these products to humanely control cat and dog populations worldwide.

 We envision a world where wide use of non-surgical sterilants effectively reduces the number of unwanted cats and dogs.

 Leadership and Advocacy: We are a leader in advocating for research into and implementation of non-surgical sterilization.

 Sound Science: We base this work in sound science.

 Partnership: We leverage partnerships and networks for the good of the cause.

 Integrity: We act with integrity in all processes and relationships.